oulahoop/FTP-over-HTTP/docs/source/index.rst

 	.. php:method:: v2/dirs [DELETE]

-		Remove a directory. (equivalent to a rmdir)
+		Remove a directory (equivalent to a rmdir).
+The path need to be precised in the body.

-		This will remove all the files and directory inside the directory who is deleted.
+		This will remove all the files and directory inside the directory that is deleted.

-		You need to use the index method with DELETE HTTP method.

-		:param: 'path' : The path with the directory to remove include.
+		:param: 'path' : Path of the directory to delete
-		:returns: HTTP Response
+		:returns: HTTP Response :

+					- 204 OK.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

 		::